Last updated March 2026

 11. Monitoring and Review

-This policy demonstrates Paytia's commitment to the highest standards of ethical business conduct and compliance with the UK Bribery Act 2010 and other applicable anti-corruption laws.
+This policy reflects Paytia's commitment to ethical business conduct and full compliance with the UK Bribery Act 2010.